koskinev/turboselect/readme.md

 ## About the name

-"Turbo" in the name refers to the complexity added in order to gain some speed.
-It is not a *guarantee* of speed, as there are plenty of slow turbo things out there.
+"Turbo" refers to the complexity added in order to get the gains over the core library counterpart.
+Some other approach might be faster.

 ## References

 [1] Alexandrescu, Andrei.
 (2017).
 Fast Deterministic Selection.
 [10.4230/LIPIcs.SEA.2017.24](https://dx.doi.org/10.4230/LIPIcs.SEA.2017.24).

 [2] Floyd, Robert & Rivest, Ronald.
 (1975).
-Algorithm 489: The algorithm SELECT—for finding the ith smallest of n elements.
+Algorithm 489: The algorithm SELECT — for finding the $i$th smallest of $n$ elements.
 Communications of the ACM.
 18. [10.1145/360680.360694](https://dx.doi.org/10.1145/360680.360694).

 [3] Kiwiel, Krzysztof.
 (2005).
 On Floyd and Rivest's SELECT algorithm.
 Theoretical Computer Science.
 347. 214-238.
 [10.1016/j.tcs.2005.06.032](https://dx.doi.org/10.1016/j.tcs.2005.06.032).